 What Does a Trademark Do?

-Once you’ve registered for a class 8 trademark, you will need it to fight trademark infringement.
-You can lose your trademark if you fail to defend it.
+Once you’ve registered for a Class 8 trademark, you will need it to fight trademark infringement.
 If you consistently fail to defend against infringement, then the USPTO considers your trademark “abandoned.”

 Although there has to be potential for confusion to claim trademark infringement, many companies still defend their trademarks when there is minimal confusion.
 They do this in order to avoid abandoning their trademarks.